marcusk639/RecoveryConnect/llm-context.md

 ## Conclusion

-Recovery Connect provides a comprehensive digital platform for 12-step recovery groups while maintaining the privacy and anonymity traditions that are central to these programs.
+Homegroups provides a comprehensive digital platform for 12-step recovery groups while maintaining the privacy and anonymity traditions that are central to these programs.
 The application balances modern technology with recovery principles to create a tool that enhances group management without compromising core values.